t-ski/flecss/README.md

   <img src="./readme/flecss-logo.svg" width="200">
 </a><br><br>

 Unlike _Bootstrap_ or _Tailwind_, flecss is not as granular as CSS itself.
 Instead, it follows a minimal approach: Each class bases on a style requirement common for the majority of web-based designs <sup>1</sup>.
-Above that, styling is leat to individual stylesheets.
+Anything else is left to individual stylesheets.

 > 📦 flecss ships with a total of &#8232;`7kB`, compared to Bootstrap with `248kB` <sup>2</sup>.